What is a Quad Blepharoplasty

 Blepharoplasty is a popular surgical technique operated on the upper or lower eyelids to repair droopy eyelids, remove excess skin, extract extra fat and give you overall healthy and beautiful eyelids.
-A quad blepharoplasty combines the upper and lower eyelid blepharoplasty procedures to provide patients with a complete eyelid rejuvenation.
+A quad blepharoplasty combines the upper and lower eyelid surgery procedures to provide patients with a complete eyelid rejuvenation.

 Eyelid aging, in the form of sagging and wrinkling, are usually the first evident signs of aging on your face.
 Both the upper and lower eyelids consistently experience excess fat and skin accrual as you age, all the while they are steadily losing volume.
 The persistent loss of volume and gain of excess skin and fat among patients inevitably results in a more tired and less youthful appearance.
 If you are displeased with your upper and lower eyelids and the way they age you, then surely a quad blepharoplasty procedure will be an ideal option for you.

 One of the most common reasons patients visit us is for an upper and lower eyelid blepharoplasty surgery consultation.
 Our goal is to perform a quad blepharoplasty procedure that refreshes your eyelid appearance and provides you with a natural result while yielding minimal downtime and discomfort.
 After performing thousands of eyelid surgeries and acquiring years of training, Dr. Zoumalan developed a technique he likes to call the Natural Looking Blepharoplasty™ procedure.
 Employing the Natural Looking Blepharoplasty ™ procedure Dr. Zoumalan aims to accord you the results you desire while still ensuring the preservation of your natural appearance.
 Upper and lower eyelid blepharoplasty surgery (quad blepharoplasty) is an individualized procedure that takes into consideration your specific needs and concerns.
 Dr. Zoumalan likes to plan a customized procedure that addresses the eyes as a whole to establish a fully rejuvenated look that’s natural.